athergeek/node-express-jade-connect-sample-app/Readme.md

 * How to show custom error page in jade views.
 * How to serve static files
 * How to show a page when user tries to use a route which is not relted/does not exists to our system.

-## Installation

-    $ npm install -g express

-## Quick Start

- The quickest way to get started with express is to utilize the executable `express(1)` to generate an application as shown below:

- Create the app:

-    $ npm install -g express
-    $ express /tmp/foo && cd /tmp/foo

- Install dependencies:

-    $ npm install

- Start the server:

-    $ node app

 ## License